bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

 Conclusion
 ----------

-In this guide, we've gone through the basic steps for submitting a job to SLURM using `sbatch`.
+By following the steps outlined in this guide, you should be able to submit jobs to Mjolnir using `sbatch`.
+Remember to consult the `sbatch` man page for a complete list of options and to monitor your jobs using `squeue`.
 For more information on `sbatch` and other SLURM commands, please see the official SLURM documentation.